George Washington Bridge: Tolls

 Originally, tolls were collected in both directions.
 The original toll booth on the New Jersey side was designed by Gilbert, who also designed a classical-style maintenance booth, neither of which is extant.
 In August 1970, the toll was abolished for westbound drivers, and at the same time, eastbound drivers saw their tolls doubled.
 The tolls of eleven other New York–New Jersey and Hudson River crossings along a 130 mi stretch, from the Outerbridge Crossing in the south to the Rip Van Winkle Bridge in the north, were also changed to south- or eastbound-only at that time.
 There were a series of tollbooths on the New Jersey side.
 The bridge had 29 toll lanes: 12 in the main upper-level toll plaza, 10 in the lower-level toll plaza, and seven in the Palisades Interstate Parkway toll plaza leading to the upper level.

-E-ZPass was accepted for toll payment on the George Washington Bridge starting in July 1997.
+Starting in July 1997, E-ZPass was accepted for toll payment on the George Washington Bridge.
 In 2000, the Port Authority proposed removing the tollbooths for the E-ZPass lanes on the lower level and Palisades Parkway toll plazas, replacing them with electronic toll collection gantries to allow motorists to maintain highway speeds.
 The Palisades Parkway toll plaza began operating overnight in April 2001, though only E-ZPass users could use the toll plaza from 11 p.m. to 5 a.m. on weekdays and from 11 p.m. to 7 a.m. on weekends.

-Pedestrians and cyclists may cross free of charge on the south sidewalk.
-Pedestrians traveling in either direction originally paid tolls of 10 cents when the bridge opened.
-The pedestrian toll was reduced to 5 cents in 1935 and discontinued altogether in 1940.

-Open road tolling was implemented for drivers going from Palisades Interstate Parkway on February 2, 2020, on the lower level on November 7, 2020, and on the upper level on July 10, 2022.
+Open road tolling was implemented for drivers going from Palisades Interstate Parkway in February 2020.
+In March 2020, due to the COVID-19 pandemic, all-electronic tolling was temporarily placed in effect for all Port Authority crossings, including the George Washington Bridge.
+Open road tolling was also implemented on the lower level in November 2020.
+Cash toll collection was temporarily reinstated on the upper level only from October 2020 to July 2022 while the required open road tolling infrastructure was being installed.
+The carpool discount was eliminated when open-road tolling commenced on the upper level in July 2022.
+The toll plazas were demolished over two years starting in March 2023.
 The tollbooths have been dismantled, and drivers can no longer pay cash at the bridge.
 Instead, cameras are mounted onto new overhead gantries on the New Jersey side going to New York.
 A vehicle without E-ZPass has a picture taken of its license plate and a bill for the toll mailed to its owner.
 For E-ZPass users, sensors detect their transponders wirelessly.

-In March 2020, due to the COVID-19 pandemic, all-electronic tolling was temporarily placed in effect for all Port Authority crossings, including the George Washington Bridge.
-Cash toll collection was temporarily reinstated on the upper level only from October 2020 to July 2022 while the required open road tolling infrastructure was being installed.
-The carpool discount was eliminated when open-road tolling commenced on the upper level in July 2022.
-The toll plazas were demolished starting in March 2023; the removal was expected to take two years.
+Pedestrians and cyclists may cross free of charge on the south sidewalk.
+Pedestrians traveling in either direction originally paid tolls of 10 cents when the bridge opened.
+The pedestrian toll was reduced to 5 cents in 1935 and discontinued altogether in 1940.